mike2367/selenium-up/README.md

 ## Contributing

 Feel free to contribute to this project by submitting issues or pull requests.
-Your feedback and contributions are welcome!
+Your feedback and contributions are welcomed!

 ## License